‘Hail King Trump,' Says Kevin O'Leary In Interview

 O’Leary made the comments during an interview with business news website Benzinga in Detroit.
 The site’s article that featured the video was live for one day but has now been deleted.

-Kevin O'Leary of the show 'Shark Tank' attends a conference at New York Stock Exchange on July 27, 2016 in New York City.
+Kevin O'Leary attends a conference at the New York Stock Exchange in 2016.
 (Photo: Matthew Eisman/Getty Images)

 Other clips from O’Leary’s talk are still online, including one where he talks about his morning routine.